 Griswold is a somewhat small town located in the state of Connecticut.
 With a population of 11,830 people and two constituent neighborhoods, Griswold is the 90th largest community in Connecticut.

-Unlike some towns, Griswold isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Griswold are a mix of both white- and blue-collar jobs.
+Griswold is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Griswold is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Griswold who work in office and administrative support (11.26%), sales jobs (9.43%), and management occupations (8.33%).
+There are especially a lot of people living in Griswold who work in sales jobs (10.47%), office and administrative support (9.35%), and management occupations (8.56%).

 The most common language spoken in Griswold is English.
 Other important languages spoken here include Spanish and Gujarathi.